IBM/MAX-Nucleus-Segmenter/README.md

 # IBM Developer Model Asset Exchange: Nucleus Segmenter

-The Nucleus Segmenter model detects nuclei in a microscopy image and additionally specifies the pixels in the image that are assigned to each nucleus.
+The Nucleus Segmenter model detects nuclei in a microscopy image and specifies the pixels in the image that are assigned to each nucleus.
 The model is developed based on the architecture of Mask R-CNN using Feature Pyramid network (FPN) and a ResNet50 backbone.
-Given an image (of size 64 x 64, 128 x 128 or 256 x 256), this model outputs the segmentation masks and probabilities for each detected nucleus The mask is compressed using [Run-length encoding (RLE)](https://en.wikipedia.org/wiki/Run-length_encoding).
+Given an image (of size 64 x 64, 128 x 128 or 256 x 256), this model outputs the segmentation masks and probabilities for each detected nucleus.
+The mask is compressed using [Run-length encoding (RLE)](https://en.wikipedia.org/wiki/Run-length_encoding).

 The model is based on the TF implementation of [Mask R-CNN](https://github.com/matterport/Mask_RCNN).